roydegeest/rakwireless-docs/docs/wisbee/rak4260-breakout-board/quickstart/README.md

   caption="Compiling the code"
 />

-- The Output should have no errors same as shown in figure 7.
+- The Output should have no errors same as shown in Figure 21.

 <rk-img
   src="/assets/images/wisbee/rak4260-breakout-board/quickstart/ttn/successful-compiling-of-the-code.png"